microsoft/r-server-campaign-optimization/Powershell_Instructions.md

 <br/>
 <img src="images/alltables.png" >

+[Click here](Tables_Description.html) to view more information about each of these tables.

 Right click on `dbo.Recommendations` and select `View Top 1000 Rows` to preview the scored data.

 For a detailed description of these tables, go to **r-server-campaign-optimization/Resources/Tables_Description.md** or to **r-server-campaign-optimization/Resources/Campaign_Data_Dictionnary.xlsx** ,